 MLF recognizes interest income on municipal notes on an effective interest basis, based on the contractual rate of the municipal note.
-Interest income recognition ceases when the municipal note matures or is repaid by the eligible issuer.
-Interest income on short-term investments in non-marketable securities is recorded when earned and is received daily based on an overnight rate established by the Treasury's Bureau of Fiscal Services.
+Interest income recognition ceases when the municipal notes mature or are repaid by the eligible issuer.
+Interest income on short-term investments in non-marketable securities is recorded when earned and is received daily based on an overnight rate established by the Treasury's Bureau of Fiscal Service.